mnentwig/makeheaderspp/README.md

 # makeheaderspp
-Automatic header generation for C++ classes
+Automatic header generation for C++ classes.
+See source as example.

 ### Purpose
 The tool auto-generates class method declarations in C++ headers from their implementation.